The recipe makes 6 cups

 Notes:

-You can rehydrate a larger batch and heat it up on the stove or just rehydrate it with hot water, and it’s ready to eat.
+Rehydrate a large batch and heat it up on the stove or rehydrate it in a bowl with a little hot water, and it’s ready to go.

-Use this recipe with our Sweet Potato Enchilada Recipe! https://youtu.be/-9sCjvdgmtM
+Use this recipe with our Sweet Potato Enchilada Recipe

 Calories: 96 Carbohydrates 17 g Protein 4 g Fat 2 g Fiber 5 g Sugar 2 g